 An important doctrine within the law of negligence is negligence per se, which deems a person negligent if they violate a relevant law or regulation.
-In Delaware, section 908 of the Delaware Code states that no dog is allowed to run at large unless the dog is accompanied by the owner or custodian, and is under their reasonable control, and licensed, except that a dog may run free on a farm or other 20+ acres property with no more than 3 dwellings from October through February.
+The Delaware Code states that no dog is allowed to run at large and must be secured by a leash, with some limited exceptions for dogs on their own property, in designated off-leash dog parks, or working dogs.
 If a dog owner violates this law, they will be deemed negligent.

 5. What does strict liability mean?

 Strict liability means that the victim does not have to prove that another person was at fault or negligent in order for that person to be liable for damages or injuries.
-In the context of a dog bite, a dog owner is strictly liable under section 913 of the Delaware Code for the injuries caused if their dog bites a person regardless of whether or not the dog owner did anything wrong (subject to limited exceptions.)
+In the context of a dog bite, a dog owner is strictly liable under Title 16 Section 3053F of the Delaware Code for the injuries caused if their dog bites a person regardless of whether or not the dog owner did anything wrong (subject to limited exceptions.)

 6. Who is responsible for a dog bite?